quii/lol-notes/lost-games.md

 We win!
 - Need positive vibes.
 Yes we were 6k behind, but i thought they were shit.
 - Viktor ftw

+## 5/8/2024

+### Game 1

+Champ select
+- Hwei into Ori.
+Asked Dan if he preferred Hwei or Syndra, replied with not giving a shit
+- Dan thought it was a Vi game, to lock down Yasuo